FrodeMog/KickAudioScroll/README.md

 - To allow unmute, users must allow auto audio play in Firefox's privacy settings.
 To do this, navigate to `about:preferences#privacy` and enable the option for "Allow audio and video autoplay.
 Or allow specific website kick.com when it pops up near the searchbar
 - Audio spikes when player is unmuted.
-- Audio icon `vjs-vol-3` will sometimes flicker and show incorrect audio level stage
+- Audio icon `vjs-vol-3` won't be changed because kick will overwrite settings I set.
+Dont know work-around